-Even at younger ages there is a significant amount of people who are unable to get coverage.
-Often, it is a person’s change of health which motivated them to start looking in the first place.
+Even at younger ages, there is a significant amount of people who are unable to get coverage.
+Often, it is a person’s change of health that motivated them to start looking in the first place.

 A plan for longevity will help you have a successful future retirement.
 Long-Term Care Insurance can be a big part of that plan as you safeguard retirement funds while reducing the burdens placed on loved ones.

-Start by discovering the current cost of long-term healthcare in your state.
-45 states offer federal/state partnership plans which provide additional asset protection.
+Start by discovering the current and future cost of long-term health care in your state.
+One of the biggest retirement planning secrets is the partnership program.
+This a partnership policy you are able to shelter assets from care costs.
+Forty-five states offer these federal/state partnership plans which provide additional dollar-for-dollar asset protection.
 Some states offer tax incentives on top of federal tax advantages some people enjoy.
-Find your state here: https://www.LTCnews.com/resources/state-information.
+Click here and read more about the partnership program.

-The best time to plan is when you think it will never happen to you … when you are younger and enjoy good health.
-There is a long road from retirement planning until the end.
+The best time to plan is when you think it will never happen to you.
+Generally, this is when you are younger and enjoy good health.
+There is a long road ahead when preparing and then enjoying retirement.
 Longevity will bring many bumps along the way.
 Those include health and aging issues and the costs and burdens that are created by them.
-Act prior to retirement and add peace-of-mind to your overall plan.
+The need to prepare will give you independence and control and provide your family with peace-of-mind.